emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 sudo rm -r /home/aster-src

-To achieve a minimum in calculation time we've found the following parameters to be most suitable with the MPI-version:
+To achieve a minimum in calculation time we've found the following parameters to be most suitable with the MPI-version on an otherwise unoccupied machine (no other task with notable CPU usage):

 Number of MPI CPU = number_of_cores/2